-09PExxx GIS AND REMOTE SENSING L T Р OOI EXXX CIO AND REMOTE SENSING 4 0 0
+09PExxx GIS AND REMOTE SENSING L T P C 4 0 0 3

-- To introduce the students to the basic concepts and principles of various components of remote sensing. - To provide an exposure to GIS and its practical applications.
+- To introduce the students to the basic concepts and principles of various components of remote sensing. - To provide an exposure to Geographic Information System (GIS) and its practical applications. - To understand the nature of remote sensing data and techniques for data entry, storage and processing.